sravani1119/assignment2-nalla/README.md

  <hr>

  # Nearest Airport and Address

  ## Kempagowda Airport

- 1. Take a cab outside the airport
+ 1. Take a cab outside the airport (or)
- 2. Option 2- Take a bus outside the airport
+ 2. Option 2 - Take a bus outside the airport
  3. Step down at Krutinga Restaurant